-Consultation on contingency day-ahead allocation and nomination rules for the Be-GB border to apply if GB leaves the Internal Energy Market
+Public consultation on contingency day-ahead allocation and nomination rules for the Belgium – Great-Britain bidding zone border that would apply in case Great Britain leaves the European Internal Energy Market

 Elia and Nemo Link Ltd launch a public consultation on a proposal for contingency day-ahead allocation and nomination rules that would apply on the GB-Belgium border in the case that Great Britain leaves the European Internal Energy Market following Brexit.